https://github.com/atykhonov/google-translate.git

 value will be used instead.
 Analogously, if you set the variable

-to some non-NIL value,
+google-translate-default-target-language to some non-NIL value,

 that value will be used without querying.

-You can always override this behavior by supplying a C-u
+You can always override this behavior by supplying a C-u prefix

-argument to the function google-translate-query-translate
+argument to the function google-translate-query-translate.

 Here is an example.
 Suppose that your native language is Russian and you frequently need to translate from various languages to Russian.
 Then it is reasonable